FD-Composites ArrowCopter

 The ArrowCopter is a series of Austrian autogyros, designed and produced by FD-Composites GmbH of Zeillern.
 When it was in production the ArrowCopter AC20 series was supplied as complete, factory built, ready-to-fly-aircraft.

 By the summer of 2018 the company website had been removed and the company had filed for insolvency protection.
 In October 2019 the Sichuan Dahua General Aircraft Manufacturing Company of China purchased the assets of the company.

+By January 2025 Gryphen Aircraft Industries srl from north Italy purchased all the ArrowCopter assets.

 Design and development

 The ArrowCopter was designed to comply with British BCAR Section T rules.
 It features a single main rotor, a two-seats in tandem configuration enclosed cockpit with a bubble canopy, stub wings, tricycle landing gear and a four-cylinder, liquid and air-cooled, four-stroke, dual-ignition turbocharged 115 hp Rotax 914 engine in pusher configuration.
 The 100 hp normally aspirated Rotax 912S and a 118 hp BMW boxer engine with a reduction drive were reported as being under consideration in 2011 as alternate powerplants.

 The aircraft fuselage is made from an autoclave-cured carbon fibre/kevlar sandwich and mounts an 8.50 m diameter rotor.
 The main landing gear wheels are mounted on the tips of the short wings.
 The AC 10 has an empty weight of 250 kg and a gross weight of 450 kg, giving a useful load of 200 kg.

 The AC 10 flew for the first time on 20 November 2008 and the first production examples appeared in 2011.
 Production of the AC 20 began in 2012.
 By 2015 at least 40 aircraft had been produced, going to customers in nine countries.

 In September 2018, FD-Composites GmbH filed for insolvency protection due to management and financial issues.
 In October 2019 the Sichuan Dahua General Aircraft Manufacturing Company of China completed the purchase of ArrowCopter's assets.
 Sichuan Dahua indicated that they intended to retain manufacturing in Austria and set up parallel manufacturing in China.